 Use caution with how you negotiate.
-You’ll probably want to avoid framing it in a way that sounds like a demand – “I need this raise, or else!” - as you should try to stay on good terms with your boss even if he or she says no.
+You’ll probably want to avoid framing it in a way that sounds like a demand—“I need this raise, or else!”—as you should try to stay on good terms with your boss even if they say no.

 9. Don’t use information about colleagues salaries as a reason why you should get a raise.
 Avoid bringing in office gossip to your discussion.
 Even if you know someone makes more money than you and you think that you deserve a salary that’s equal—or higher—it’s advisable not to mention it.
 It’s just not professional, and you never know if what you’ve heard, or overheard, is true.
 Instead, focus on your own individual experience and accomplishments and why you should get a raise in regards to your own merits, not based on what other people are getting paid.

 What to Expect After You Have Asked for a Raise